 NEW SECTION.
-Article VII, section 10. withstanding the provisions of Article 7, section 10.
-Rotering (Amendment 14) and Article 7, section 2 (Amendment 17), the following tax exemption shall be allowed as to real property:
+Article VII, section 10.
+Not-(Amendment 14) and Article 7, section 1 (Amendment 14) and Article 7, section 2 (Amend-ment 17), the following tax exemption shall be allowed as to real property:

-The legislature shall have the power, by appropriate legislation, to grant to retired property owners relief from the property tax on the real property occupied as a residence by those owners.
+The legislature shall have the power, by appropriate legislature shart never the power, by apple-priate legislation, to grant to retired property own-ers relief from the property tax on the real property occupied as a residence by those owners.
 The legislature may place such restrictions and conditions upon the granting of such relief as it shall deem proper.
-Such restrictions and conditions may include, but are not limited to, the limiting of the relief to those property owners below a specific level of income and those fulfilling certain minimum residential requirements.
+Such restrictions and conditions may in-clude, but are not limited to, the limiting of the relief to those property owners below a specific level of income and those fulfilling certain minimum residential requirements.